 Together with your child’s therapist, you’ll determine what’s causing impulsivity and the best way to treat the cause.
 Your child’s treatment plan could also include medication, so a visit with their medical doctor may be in order.
 There are many psychotherapy treatments that have been helpful in treating impulsivity, and they include:

 - Behavioural therapy tends to view human beings and behaviour with the assumption that humans are a product of their sociocultural conditioning and environment, looking at the current problems and the factors influencing them and emphasizes behaviour changes more than the underlying unconscious processes.

 - Emotionally focused therapy is based on observations and experience.
 It looks at emotions and emotional intelligence, which helps support stronger and more secure relationships by helping better understand how our actions impact others, and how our emotions drive our interaction.

 - Mindfulness therapy is an approach to treatment that focuses on how people’s thoughts, emotions, and beliefs influence their behaviour and how they perceive themselves, others, and the world.
 The ability to be in the moment, to acknowledge and regulate your emotions helps you to break free from negative thought patterns.

 - Solution focused therapy views people as inherently strong and resilient, and capable of creating change and discovering solutions to their everyday problem.

 What will I get out of treatment with Insight Psychological?

 Impulses don’t have to control your child.
 It is possible to find a way to deal with causes of impulsivity, mental health disorders, and impulsivity disorders.
 Talking with a therapist will help your child engage in an effective treatment that can help them to live a fulfilling life.
-Insight has many therapists that can support you and your child on this journey.
+Insight has many child therapists in Edmonton and child therapists in Calgary that can support you and your child on this journey.
 You can book online or contact us to set up an appointment for counselling – in-person, online (video), or telephone.